How to Apply for a Grant

-Is innovative, fits within one or more of the focus areas and relates to the fields of interest of IEEE?
+Furthers the scientific and educational purposes of IEEE and relates to the fields of interest of IEEE?

 Does not include any items on the “What We Don’t Fund” list?

 Is twelve months or less in duration?

-Grants are awarded from three sources - IEEE Foundation General Fund, IEEE Humanitarian Technology Fund and IEEE Life Members Fund.
+Grants are awarded from two sources - IEEE Foundation Fund and IEEE Life Members Fund.
 The IEEE Foundation Board of Directors and the IEEE Life Members Committee make the funding decisions.
 Decisions are announced approximately twenty weeks after the grant application submission deadline.
-If awarded, the grant is to be used solely for the activities specified in the grant application.
+If awarded, the grant is to be used solely for the activities specified in the grant application

-If selected for a grant, the grant payment will not be released until after the funding decision is announced and the Grant Agreement has been signed and returned to the IEEE Foundation.
+If selected for a grant, the grant payment will be released after the funding decision is announced and the Grant Agreement has been signed and returned to the IEEE Foundation.
 This should be considered during the preparation of grant applications.